polyvariant/sttp-oauth2/docs/client-credentials.md

 ## `sttp-oauth2` backends

 - provide Client Credentials Backend, which is an interceptor for another backend and which can:
-  - fetch a token using ClientCredentialsProvider
+  - fetch a token using `AccessTokenProvider`
   - reuse the token multiple times using a cache (default cache implementation may be overridden using appropriate constructor functions)
   - fetch a new token if the previous one expires
   - add an Authorization header to the intercepted request